Some time ago, I would sometimes use sometime in the wrong place.

 Errors are sometimes easy to make, so always take some time to check if you are unsure

 You can use a dictionary, check online or use a good online grammar checker to help you.

 But if you can learn the basics, you will get it right most of the time.
 Sometime and sometimes are always written as one word.
 In two words, some time is a pronoun.

-Just remember that sometimes means occasionally and is an adverb of frequency.
+Just remember that sometimes means occasionally or not very often and is an adverb of frequency.

-The adjective sometime, and the adverb can be confused.
-But if used before a noun, it becomes an adjective.
+Sometime refers to an unspecified point in time in the past or future.
+But the adverb and adjective can be confused.
+If it is used before a noun, it becomes an adjective.

-Lastly, some time is an unspecified point in time.
-It is similar to a long time, which defines an unspecified period of time.
+Lastly, some time is an unspecified period of time.
+It is similar to a long time, which defines an unspecified length or duration of time.

 Anyway, find any way that helps you

 When you are proofreading your writing, pay careful attention to indefinite pronouns and adverbs.

 One of the easiest ways to check is to separate the words to see if the meaning changes, or if it still makes sense.